-SBAB uses information from all three rating agencies - Standard & Poors, Moodys and Fitch.
+SBAB uses information from three major rating agencies - Standard & Poor's, Moody's and Fitch.
 No changes occurred during the disclosure period.

 The exposure classes for which each ECAI or ECA is used (Article 444 (b) CRR)

 Credit institutions, exposures to institutions and corporates with a short-term credit assessment and covered bonds.